Analysis | After weeks of Trump rhetoric on crime, voters have a clear preference on the issue: Joe Biden

-Over and over, convention speakers, including Trump, warned of an ominous dark cloud approaching on the horizon: a Joe Biden presidency, in which the former vice president was both controlled by first-term members of Congress and subjugated to the whims of left-wing protesters.
-Over and over, scenes of carnage — all occurring recently, under President Trump — were superimposed with warnings about what a President Biden would wreak.
+Over and over, convention speakers, including Trump, warned of an ominous dark cloud approaching: a Joe Biden presidency, in which the former vice president was both controlled by first-term members of Congress and subjugated to the whims of left-wing protesters.
+Over and over, scenes of carnage — all occurring recently, under Trump — were superimposed with warnings about what a President Biden would wreak.

 This was simply the culmination of this line of attack for Trump.
 For weeks his campaign had been running ads with a similar message, and Trump, in his off-the-cuff remarks at various events, had been offering similar warnings.
 And in the first week after the Republican convention, we can now say with confidence that America has identified one of the major-party candidates as more capable of addressing crime and violence at protests.